hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 Roland use this very specific format to encode 21 bit **addresses** and **sizes** into the SysEx message.

-- The main idea is to produce bytes witch are always below `0x80`, so the fist bit on the left is always Zero.
+- The main idea is to produce bytes witch are always below `0x80`, so the first bit on the left is always Zero.
 - This mean a 21 bits address like `0x1FFFFF` will be encoded in `0x7F7F7F` in the SysEx.
 - I call this format **packed bytes**, because regular bytes are packed into 7 bit bytes